-Developer organizations heavily rely on numerous tools to facilitate communication, collaboration, and productivity, and more and more companies are markedly turning to application packaging tools such as Docker and Kubernetes.
+Developer organizations heavily depend on various tools to support communication, collaboration, and productivity.
+As a result, there is a growing trend among many companies to embrace application packaging tools like Docker and Kubernetes.

-The 2021 Stack Overflow survey below reveals just how many businesses are using Docker.
+The 2021 Stack Overflow survey below reveals how many businesses use Docker.

-In particular, since the CVE-2019-5736 vulnerability is a particularly formidable one that exploits the runC bug to gain root privileges of the Host and access container servers and other containers, it is recommendable to immediately patch the versions that are being affected.
+The CVE-2019-5736 vulnerability is particularly concerning as it exploits the runC bug to gain root privileges on the host system, allowing access to container servers and other containers.
+Therefore, it is strongly advised to promptly apply patches to affected versions to mitigate this vulnerability.

 Docker CE 18.06.2, 18.09.2 Previous Version, Docker EE 17.06.2-ee-19 Previous Version, 18.03.1-ee-6, 18.09.2